-MDIA-2905 Art + Code
+MDIA-2905 Art + Code 2 credits Studio

-Corequisite: Foundation Core and 6 Credits of 1000 level studio In this module course students will learn to use javascript based libraries like pjs and ml5js to remain connected through code.
+In this module course students will learn to use javascript based libraries like pjs and ml5js to remain connected through code.
 Both computer programming tools enable students to create interactive and reactive digital experiences that can easily be shared online.
 This course will be very hands on.